« Return to all books

 About the Author

 Sterling Lambert was born and raised in the United Kingdom, completing a BA and MPhil in music at Cambridge University before moving to the United States and completing a PhD in music history at Yale University.
-After brief teaching engagements at Tufts and Harvard Universities, he is currently Associate Professor of Music at St. Mary’s College of Maryland, serving as Chair of the new Performing Arts Department and teaching music history and theory.
+After brief teaching engagements at Tufts and Harvard Universities, he is currently Professor of Music at St. Mary’s College of Maryland, serving as Chair of the new Performing Arts Department Music Program and teaching music history and theory.
 In addition to Britten's Gods, he has conducted recent research on the relationship between Britten’s first and last operas, as well as his attitude to nuclear warfare as expressed through his music.

 Details

-Pages: 291 pages
+Pages: 304 pages

-Published: February 2024
+Published: June 2024

 Formats